2013 Cornwall Council election

 The Cornwall Council election, 2013, was an election for all 123 seats on the council.
 Cornwall Council is a unitary authority that covers the majority of the ceremonial county of Cornwall, with the exception of the Isles of Scilly which have an independent local authority.
 The elections took place concurrently with other local elections across England and Wales.

+The Conservatives lost 18 seats, meaning they were no longer the largest group in the council.
+A new coalition was formed, between the Independents and the Liberal Democrats.

 Background

 The elections for Cornwall Council were the second since its creation in 2009.
 Cornwall had previously been administered as a non-metropolitan county, with local government powers split between Cornwall County Council and the six non-metropolitan districts of Caradon, Carrick, Kerrier, North Cornwall, Penwith and Restormel.
 These were abolished as part of the 2009 structural changes to local government in England, which created a singular unitary authority.
 The elections in 2009 resulted in no group gaining a majority.
-The Conservative and Independent councillors formed a coalition to control the Council, choosing the Conservative Alec Robertson as the leader.
+The Conservative and Independent councillors formed a coalition to control the council, choosing the Conservative Alec Robertson as the leader.

-The Boundary Commission had undertaken a review of the Council's electoral divisions, which resulted in a number of changes to their boundaries and a reduction from 123 to 122 wards.
+The Boundary Commission had undertaken a review of the council's electoral divisions, which resulted in a number of changes to their boundaries and a reduction from 123 to 122 wards.
 One ward, Bude, would elect two councillors while the rest were represented by a single-member, leaving the number of councillors unchanged.
 All wards were contested in the election, with a total of 480 candidates standing across the county.
 The Conservatives had the most candidates with 103, followed by the Liberal Democrats with 91 and the United Kingdom Independence Party with 77 candidates.
 Labour fielded 68, Cornish party Mebyon Kernow had 27, the Green Party 23 and the Liberal Party stood one person.
 Ninety independents were also standing, with some wards having multiple independent candidates.

 Elections to town and parish councils across Cornwall were also scheduled to take place on 2 May.
 However, not all council elections were contested, as the number of candidates was not greater than the seats available.
 Four parish councils with insufficient candidates would not have enough councillors to function after the elections.
 Councils that have vacancies after the elections would attempt to co-opt additional councillors.